annesophielassen/annesophielassen.github.io/index.md

 This means my work is placed within the intersection of labor, household, gender and public economics. <br/>
 <br>
 <br>
-Before starting my PhD studies, I was an RA for <a href="https://sites.google.com/site/tomkirchmaier/home"> Tom Kirchmaier</a> and <a href="https://www.cbs.dk/en/research/departments-and-centres/department-of-accounting/staff/nwnacc/">Niels Westergaard-Nielsen</a>.
 I hold a BSc and a MSc in <a href="https://www.economics.ku.dk/"> Economics</a> (cand.polit) from <a href="https://www.ku.dk/english/"> University of Copenhagen</a>. <br/>
 <br>
-On this website  you can read about my <a href="https://annesophielassen.github.io/pages/research.html"> research</a> and <a href="https://annesophielassen.github.io/pages/dissemination.html"> teaching</a> and find my <a href="https://annesophielassen.github.io/assets/CV.pdf"> CV</a>.
+On this website  you can read about my <a href="https://annesophielassen.github.io/pages/research.html"> research</a>, and <a href="https://annesophielassen.github.io/pages/dissemination.html"> teaching,</a> and find my <a href="https://annesophielassen.github.io/assets/CV.pdf"> CV</a>.
 <br>
+I work hard to bring my research findings and general knowledge on gender inequality to the attention of a wider audicence.
+For example, I've written op-eds in <a href="https://www.information.dk/anne-sophie-lassen"> Information</a> and appeared on Danish radio <a href="https://www.dr.dk/lyd/p1/orientering/orientering-2022-08-02"> P1 Orientering</a> as an expert on parental leave.
+I also work hard to bring my research findings to the attention of a wider audience
 <br>
 You can contact me on <a href="mailto:assl.eco@cbs.dk">assl.eco@cbs.dk</a> or follow me on <a href="https://twitter.com/AnSoLassen" target="_blank">Twitter</a>.<br/>
         </div>